Dr. Alan Weatherly

 Dr. Chris Montgomery

 Pastor of Contemporary Worship

 Chris’ main goal in life is to help people not only know what they believe, but why they believe what they believe.
 His passion comes from a deep desire to exalt Jesus above all things and edify people every time they gather in Jesus’ name.

 As a pastor, Chris has been honored to serve in several different churches and ministry venues over his thirteen years of ministry.
 He has served as a youth minister, young adult minister, associate pastor, and lead pastor in local congregations.
 He has also been involved with different inner city ministries in various cities in the US.

-When Chris is not in sitting in his office, standing behind a pulpit, or sleeping in a meeting he is spending time with his wife Emily or wrestling with his one year old son, Eddie Ray.
+When Chris is not in sitting in his office, standing behind a pulpit, or sleeping in a meeting, he is spending time with his wife, Emily, or wrestling with his son, Eddie Ray.

 Campus Pastor, Harvest

-Peter Dahlin has served in full time ministry for over 23 years, many of which were served in youth ministry.
+Peter has served in full time ministry for over 23 years, many of which were served in youth ministry.
 So, of course, Peter has a firm command of practical jokes and goofy group games.
 His love of the Bible and belief in the power of relational ministry explains his undergraduate degrees in Bible theology and church planting, and he is also finishing a Master’s degree in counseling.
 Peter’s desire is to see the body of Christ meeting the needs of the community and sharing the hope that is found in Christ alone.
-He has been married to Rhonda for 23 years and they have two kids, Pierson and Sydney, in middle school.
+He has been married to Rhonda for 23 years and they have two kids, a high schooler, Pierson, and middle schooler, Sydney.
 When he can, Peter loves playing disc golf or anything with a Frisbee.
 As he steps into his new roll as Campus Pastor of Asbury Church Harvest, he is excited to serve the Harvest community and is convinced God is going to do great things.

 Minister of Facilities & Operations